COMING OCTOBER 2023

 "I got A's on my Geography and English exams."

 Mrs. Pruitt looked out the window and saw her husband's black Audi-100 pull in the driveway.
-"That's lovely dear…what the English exam was on?"
+"That's lovely dear…what did you write about?"

-"Mrs. Keenan gave us a list of books, so I chose to read one by Philip K. Dick."
+"Mrs. Keenan gave us a list of books for the report, so I chose Philip K. Dick."

 "I am.
-And if I had to choose a favorite it would be The Three Stigmata of Palmer Eldritch."
+And my favorite work by him is Three Stigmata of Palmer Eldritch."

 "That's very sweet of you."

-“Philip has always had an empathic voice for shedding light on taboo topics like poverty and how it can lead people to do strange things.”
+Mrs. Pruitt softly laughed.
+“Philip has such an empathic voice that sheds light on topics like poverty and how it can make people do strange things.”

 Kristin was glad she told Mrs. Pruitt she enjoyed her company because it was true.
 Out of all her friends' parents, she was capable of offering advice without being overbearing.
 If anything, it just exhibited where Scott got his moody and artistic personality from.

-"Hi, darling, I would've fetched you sooner but we got into a little exchange over here."
+"Hi, darling, I would've fetched you sooner but we got into a little exchange ourselves."

 "I'm guessing that's why Kristin called."